Janet Boyd: Activism

 Boyd's second arrest was in March 1912.
 At her first hearing on 2 March 1912 she was committed for trial together with her cousin Florence Haig for breaking two windows each at D H Evans on Oxford Street valued at £66.
-Florence Haig stated that if she was bound over to keep the peace she would feel like a soldier deserting in the middle of battle.
+Haig stated that if she was bound over to keep the peace she would feel like a soldier deserting in the middle of battle.
 At her subsequent trial at the London Sessions, on 19 March 1912, Boyd was sentenced to six months in Holloway Prison where she went on hunger strike but was not force-fed; she was released at the end of June 1912.
 She was awarded the Hunger Strike Medal by the leadership of the WSPU.
 To keep up morale in prison the women were forced to make their own entertainment.
 Some such as Emmeline Pethick-Lawrence told stories; later Emmeline Pankhurst reminisced about the early days of the WSPU.
-On 10 June 1912 the three imprisoned grandmothers - Boyd, Gertrude Wilkinson, and Mary Ann Aldham sang together.
+On 10 June 1912 the three imprisoned grandmothers – Boyd, Gertrude Wilkinson, and Mary Ann Aldham sang together.
 On another occasion some of the women performed a scene from The Merchant of Venice with Evaline Hilda Burkitt as Shylock and the role of Narissa played by Doreen Allen.
 Boyd was one of 68 women, among them Emily Davison, who added their signatures or initials to The Suffragette Handkerchief embroidered by prisoners in Holloway in March 1912, and kept until 1950 by Mary Ann Hilliard, and still available to view at the Priest House West Hoathly.
 Boyd was one of two grandmothers to sign the handkerchief.

-The Durham Advertiser for 30 May 1913 reported on 'Mrs Boyd's annual "votes for women" protest...
-The protest takes the form of the refusal to pay Government taxes demanded and the consequent execution of a distress warrant upon Mrs Boyd's goods'.
+The Durham Advertiser for 30 May 1913 reported on "Mrs Boyd's annual "votes for women" protest...
+The protest takes the form of the refusal to pay Government taxes demanded and the consequent execution of a distress warrant upon Mrs Boyd's goods."
 Another auction was held at Boyd's home attended by her friends and supporters as well as the tax collector.
 On this occasion 'One article, an Italian necklace, was put up for auction, and this was knocked down to Mrs Atkinson for the sum of £26, an amount sufficient to meet the demand and expenses'.
 Presumably, this item too made its way back into Boyd's possession.